Avallone-io/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Refactor (non-breaking change which does not add functionality)

 # How Has This Been Tested?
-> Please describe the tests that you ran to verify your changes.
+> Describe the tests that you ran to verify your changes.
 Provide instructions so we can reproduce.
 Please also list any relevant details for your test configuration.

 - Test A
 - Test B